rd--/blksc3/md/glossary.md

 ## Replace

-The _Replace_ button evaluates the program in the workspace and sends the answer to the synthesiser, apllying a cross-fade with the previous program.
+The _Replace_ button evaluates the program in the workspace and sends the answer to the synthesiser, applying a cross-fade with the previous program.
 There is also a _Replace_ entry in the workspace context menu.
 The _Replace_ button can be selected using the _-_ access key.